-About Associate Professor Ken Pittman
+About A/Prof Ken Pittman

 A/Prof Pittman is a graduate of the University of Adelaide (1985) and undertook his internship, basic physician training and advanced physician training in Medical Oncology at Royal Adelaide Hospital.
 Medical Oncology training was completed whilst undertaking laboratory molecular oncology research for his MD thesis at St. James's University Hospital in Leeds, England (1991–93).
 He returned to Australia in 1993 to become Director of Medical Oncology at the Royal Brisbane Hospital, Queensland.